chriswilty/weather-service/README.md

   current list of locations.

 ## Future Work
-- Ability to provide a numeric identifier for a location, as defined by OpenWeatherMap, for unambiguous identification.
 - Diagnostic Context, passed in messages (or header of non-message requests) to demonstrate tracing.
 - A simple front-end app for displaying streaming weather data.
 - Authentication: basic auth for now?
 Could then demonstrate auth-check via ServiceCall composition.